 I must be one of the queens of taking recipes and just substituting the shit out of them.
 I think it’s part challenge and part convenience.
 Obviously, I know things that can’t be substituted, like baking soda for powder, but when you’re trying to eat clean, and on a budget, you just try to do your best to go with the flow.
 You’ll find a lot of the “reviewed” recipes that I post here go with the flow and are quite different from their originals.
 Sometimes it works well, and sometimes it’s just okay.
 Here’s another prime example.

 I swapped the ketchup for less-sugar-laden tomato paste, liquid aminos for soy sauce, and agave for honey.
 I know soy-like sauce tastes great with ginger so I threw it in.
-I knew The Stud probably wouldn’t eat green beans, so I subbed them for Brussel sprouts.
+I knew I subbed sprouts for beans.
 This recipe was good.
 Not great, just good.
 It was painstakingly easy.
-The Stud doesn’t care much for chicken in the crock pot because he always thinks it’s “dry.”
 But then my sister came over, had a bite of this chicken COLD, and loved it.
 So to each their own I guess.

 I’m going to keep trying chicken in the crock pot a million different ways because I love to set it and come home to a fully cooked meal.
 And cooking it overnight while you sleep is winning, too…you wake up to an awesome smelling kitchen.